 Something that has gained a lot of popularity in the last 20 years is the use of art to help children process their environments.
 While the need for this is more apparent with people who have dealt with trauma of some sort, the reality is that it can be an extremely helpful tool for students in any situation.
 Facing or talking about emotions can be intimidating, and art provides a safe space for expression that’s great for children and adults alike.

 Every day, students absorb incredible amounts of new information.
 While this is normal, they still need to be able to process what they learn in a non-threatening way.
 Through artwork, students get to approach feelings and ideas in a “scaled-down” or more manageable way.
 This is often easier than finding the words to express how we are feeling, and can also be a good segue to other forms of open communication. \7

 Similarly, since art is a universal language, creating art together creates a common ground between students as well as with parents and teachers.
 Whether this is in kindergarten or in college, being involved in art projects is an excellent icebreaker.

 While important, some of the things we have discussed so far may seem to be more relevant to students in primary school, where art is already fairly common.
 We wouldn’t be exploring the issue properly without also talking about students in high school and even college.

-Another great bonus that comes along with continuing to include art classes in curriculum for high school and beyond is that the skills students gain from art classes make them more attractive to employers.
-Regardless of the field in which you want to work, now more than ever, employers are looking for people with a diverse skillset.
+Another great bonus that comes along with continuing to include art classes in the curriculum for high school and beyond is that the skills students gain from art classes make them more attractive to employers.
+Regardless of the field in which you want to work, now more than ever, employers are looking for people with diverse skills.
 Even basic familiarity with design software or even just having a well-developed aesthetic sensibility can be what makes one applicant stand out from others who are similarly qualified.